Left Arrow Overview

 What should be included on a Botox treatment form?

 There are a lot of templates for consent forms that you can find online.
-But the question is, are all of them good?
+But the question is, are all of them as comprehensive as they need to be?

 Let’s look at the elements that a good treatment form should include.